Suhail-007/ToDo-App/README.md

 # ToDo-App

-This was my first JavaScript project.. really it was quite the challenge for me.
-But i had fun it was amazing using JavaScript in real project
+This was my first JavaScript project.. really it was quite the challenge for me but i had fun it was amazing using JavaScript in real project